 Average Temperature: 17.7° C

-Elevation is the major factor in temperature levels, with the higher areas, on average, as 11°C (20°F) cooler, day or night.
+The elevation is the major factor in temperature levels, with the higher areas, as 11°C (20°F) cooler, day or night.
 The many mile-high cities have temperature swings from roughly 50–79 °F (10–26.1 °C).
 Nairobi, at 1,798 m (5,899 ft) or 1.798 km (1.12 mi), ranges from 49–80 °F (9.4–26.7 °C), and Kitale at 1,825 m (5,988 ft) or 1.825 km (1.13 mi), ranges from 51–82 °F (10.6–27.8 °C).
 At night in the highlands, temperatures drop to about 50–54 °F (10–12.2 °C) every night.

 These lakes vary in alkalinity, from freshwater Lake Naivasha to the intensely alkaline Lake Magadi.